}

 Interesting, isn't it?! 🙂

-4. Ebbinghaus Optical Illusion (or Titchener Circles)
+4. Illusion of Ebbinghaus Optics (or Titchener's Circles)

 👉 Your brain probably identified the lower black circle as being larger than the upper one.
 However, we guarantee that both are exactly the same size:

 🧠 What happens in the brain?
 The illusion occurs because our brain interprets size based on comparisons.
-When a central circle is surrounded by large circles, it appears smaller; when surrounded by small circles, it appears larger.
+When a central circle is surrounded by large circles, it appears smaller; when it is surrounded by small circles, it appears larger.

 • Some theories suggest that the brain performs a size contrast: the larger the surrounding context, the smaller the central object will appear.

-• More recently, researchers have pointed out that the total spatial extent of the set and the relative size of the surrounding circles are two key factors for the degree of the illusion.
+• More recently, researchers have pointed out that the total spatial extent of the set and the relative size of the surrounding circles are two key factors for the degree of illusion.

 👉 Both interpretations are correct: